Skip to main content

 Being Vulcan

-Spock son of Sarek.
+Spock, son of Sarek.

 Born: 2230.Died: 2263 (in alternate universe) aged 162

-Legend has it that, Vulcans were very emotional creatures, but their religion (although, they do not refer to it as one), founded upon the teachings of the great philosopher Surak, forbids them to show emotion, and to embrace logic.
+Legend has it that Vulcans were very emotional creatures, but their religion (although they do not refer to it as one), founded upon the teachings of the great philosopher Surak, forbids them to show emotion and to embrace logic.

-When I said "we", I mean, me.
+When I said "we", I mean me.

-There was a time, not too long ago, I was totally free of debt.
+There was a time, not too long ago, when I was completely debt-free.
 A period of bliss, a period of increasing amounts of savings in my Tabung Haji and ASB.
 But being human, we are consistently pressured to procure things we do not need.
 I blame this on society (other humans) and also, the media, for spreading this lies about how cool it is to own things, like watches that is worn by handsome and rugged men of mystery and/or adventure, and cars driven by people who look really good in suits and houses in neighborhood of tranquility and friendliness, or go for vacations in pristine places, where the sea is crystal clear with soft sandy almost deserted beaches.

 But, then again... what fun is there in living without challenge?